 Out with the old.
 If you’re running old appliances, you’re likely burning considerable energy.
 It’s well worth the outlay to invest in new appliances with a high energy rating.
 The Australian Government now require Energy Rating Labels on new appliances, allowing consumers to compare running costs.
 Before deciding on a new appliance, run it through an energy rating calculator, you may be quite shocked at the difference between high and low rated products.

-Seeing as heating and cooling accounts for 40% of our power usage, choosing the most efficient air conditioning system is a must.
+According to energy.gov, heating and cooling accounts for approximately 40% of our power usage, choosing the most efficient air conditioning system is a must.
 Ergon says that for each star your air conditioner has, you’ll save approximately 15% in running costs.
-Beware of portable air conditioners that typically love power.

 2. Minimise hot water usage

 Summer is a great time to reduce your hot water consumption.
 By simply investing in an efficient 3-star rated showerhead, you could save approximately $328 per year according to Origin Energy.
 Combine this with reduced time spent in the shower, and you’ll see significant savings.

 Wash your clothes in cold water, and rinse your dishes in cold water before putting them in the dishwasher.
 Turn your dishwasher off prior to the drying cycle to let them air dry.